Massachusetts Institute of Technology

-MIT Mobile Experience Laboratory, Director
+Director of the MIT Mobile Experience Lab

-A social scientist with an interest in the impact of networked digital technologies on human behavior and society, Dr. Casalegno both teaches and leads advanced research at MIT, and designs interactive media to foster connections between people, information and physical places using cutting-edge information technology.
+A social scientist with an interest in the impact of networked digital technologies on human behavior and society, Prof. Casalegno both teaches and leads advanced research at MIT, and designs interactive media to foster connections between people, information and physical places using cutting-edge information technology.

 From 2004 to 2007, he worked at Motorola, Inc. as a Technology and Product Innovation Analyst, designing pioneering products, experiences and services for mobile devices.
 Previously, from 1994 to 2000, he worked at Philips Design on connected communities and new media environments to inform design and product experience planning.